yanglangfei/FontDroid/README.md

 Example
 -------

-The custom font can be set to a widget in various ways, all examples below are using a plain `TextView`, but all widget have the same way to use.
+The custom font can be set to a widget in various ways, all examples below are using a plain `TextView`, but all widgets have the same usage.

 ##### In XML